April 2012 Marks the Return of the American River Cruise Industry

 Editor's note: Nori Muster is one of the great American fans of steamboats since her childhood when her dad and his friend, Betty Blake, helped to "save the Delta Queen" by petitioning the U.S. Congress for an exemption to the Coast Guard rules that almost took her out of service for good in the early 1970s.
 Because of Bill Muster and Betty Blake we had three additional decades to enjoy the Delta Queen as the nations oldest authentic steamboat still working the Mississippi River.

 Nori is also one of my oldest and dearest friends since High School.
 Her father, William Muster, was a member of the Society for American Travel Writers and one of the greatest honors he received in his lifetime was when the SATW bestowed the Marco Polo Award on him in 1988.
 They also named their photo contest after him for his effort in developing the show.
-It is now known as the Muster Photo Competition.
+It is now known as the Muster Photo Awards.